 A mature cobra can administer enough venom in one bite to kill an elephant, but their prey mainly includes rabbits, mice, rats, birds, eggs and other snakes.
 Mature cobras have a slow metabolism, which means they can live for days or months without a meal.

-Cobras are intelligent and tend to learn quickly, which partially accounts for their long lifespan—they can live as long as 30 years.
+Cobras are intelligent and tend to learn quickly, which partially accounts for their long lifespan.
+The King Cobra lifespan is up to 30 years.
 For cobras that don’t succumb to illness or other life-ending dangers in the wild, the average lifespan is 20 years.

 Based just outside Chicago, Meg Campbell has worked in the fitness industry since 1997.
 She’s been writing health-related articles since 2010, focusing primarily on diet and nutrition.
 Campbell divides her time between her hometown and Buenos Aires, Argentina.